 Today I have the pleasure of sharing Marcella Piper-Terry’s informational post on my blog!
 She is a mother and grandmother with one child with Asperger's Syndrome and two with ADHD diagnoses.
 She has a master’s degree and a range of experience as an independent researcher, biomedical consultant, and former Defeat Autism Now! practitioner.
-Her goal is to provide parents with information they can use to help them make informed decisions about the health and wellness of their children.
+Her goal is to provide parents with information they can use to empower them make informed decisions about the health and wellness of their children.

 And you can follow her on her blog here.